bioinfolabic/UTFPR-TATTCLASS40/README.md

 If you use of the UTFPR-TATTCLASS40 dataset, please cite the following reference in any publications:

-R. Tchalski and H. S. Lopes, "A Transfer Learning Approach for the Tattoo Classification Problem," Awaiting Publication, 2022.
+R. Tchalski and H. S. Lopes, "A Transfer Learning Approach for the Tattoo Classification Problem," **Awaiting Publication**, 2022.

 ```
 @ARTICLE{9222020,